 Birthplace of Wine

-Georgia has been making wine for more than 8,000 years and recently broke the GUINNESS World Records by being the oldest wine-making nation based on the wine residue found on one of the clay jars Georgia uses for producing the beverage.
+Georgia has been making wine for over 8,000 years and recently broke the GUINNESS World Records by being the oldest wine-making nation based on the wine residue found on one of the clay jars Georgia uses to produce the beverage.
 Its unique winemaking process is even listed as UNESCO’s Intangible Cultural Heritage of Humanity.

-Georgia is rich in hot spring and sulfur waters.
+Georgia is rich in hot springs and sulfur waters.
 Tbilisi, the capital, has a whole district dedicated to these sulfur bathhouses called Abanobubani.
-It even gave the name to the city, where word Tbili in Georgian means warm.
+It even gave the name to the city, where the word Tbili in Georgian means warm.

 According to the legend, King Vakhtang Gorgasali was hunting in the lush wild nature in the territory of today’s Tbilisi when he discovered the warm waters by accident and decided to build a city around it.